markrmrez/markrmrez/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on something interesting...
+I’m currently working on something interesting...
-- 🌱 I’m currently busy learning everything.

-- ⚡ Fun fact: Best way to learn is to try!
+Fun fact: Best way to learn is to try!